PyO3/maturin/guide/src/develop.md

 ```
 USAGE:
-    maturin develop [FLAGS] [OPTIONS]
+    maturin develop [OPTIONS]

-FLAGS:
-    -h, --help
-            Prints help information

-        --release
-            Pass --release to cargo

-        --strip
-            Strip the library for minimum file size

-    -V, --version
-            Prints version information

 OPTIONS:
-    -b, --binding-crate <binding-crate>
+    -b, --bindings <BINDINGS>
             Which kind of bindings to use.
 Possible values are pyo3, rust-cpython, cffi and bin

-        --cargo-extra-args <cargo-extra-args>...
+        --cargo-extra-args <CARGO_EXTRA_ARGS>
             Extra arguments that will be passed to cargo as `cargo rustc [...] [arg1] [arg2] --`

             Use as `--cargo-extra-args="--my-arg"`

-    -E, --extras <extras>
+    -E, --extras <EXTRAS>
             Install extra requires aka. optional dependencies

             Use as `--extras=extra1,extra2`

+    -h, --help
+            Print help information

-    -m, --manifest-path <manifest-path>
+    -m, --manifest-path <MANIFEST_PATH>
-            The path to the Cargo.toml [default: Cargo.toml]
+            The path to the Cargo.toml

+            [default: Cargo.toml]

+        --release
+            Pass --release to cargo

-        --rustc-extra-args <rustc-extra-args>...
+        --rustc-extra-args <RUSTC_EXTRA_ARGS>
             Extra arguments that will be passed to rustc as `cargo rustc [...] -- [arg1] [arg2]`

             Use as `--rustc-extra-args="--my-arg"`

+        --strip
+            Strip the library for minimum file size
 ```

 ## PEP 660 Editable Installs